hoanbklucky/3D-printed-arm/README.md

 To run the Python GUI, you can:
 - Open the Python code in VSCode.
 Change the SERIAL_PORT variable to the appropriate COM port number.
 For my case SERIAL_PORT = "COM3"
-- Open Terminal in VSCode and install pyserial using "pip install pyserial"
+- Open Terminal in VSCode and install pyserial using "pip install pyserial" (you only need to do this once).
 - Run the code by clicking "Run Python file" button in the top right corner.

 ![alt text](image-2.png)